bluefragmentt/nutpve/README.md

 # nutPVE
 internal dashboard for my homelab and proxmox cluster nutPVE. styled like a *nix terminal because.... it looks cool!

+## features

+- terminal-esque feel and layout
+- light on server, easy to host
+- starry background
+- app status lights to quickly see problems with accessing services
+- search for apps with a set list of aliases

 ## file structure
 ```